-Table 4-16 describes the average amount of sablefish and blackgill rockfish caught (retained and discarded; lbs) and the minimum and maximum ratio of blackgill rockfish catches to sablefish catches on a single haul within all non-IFQ sectors (Limited Entry- Primary, DTL, and Trawl- and Open Access Fixed Gear).
+Table 4-24 and Table 4-25 describe the average amount of sablefish and blackgill rockfish caught (retained and discarded; lbs.) and the average and maximum ratio of blackgill rockfish catch to sablefish catch on a single haul for the non-IFQ and IFQ sectors, respectively.